Helpdesk article teachers

-Once students have uploaded their work, you can see two different overviews.
-The criteria overview provides an overview of how well each requirement was fulfilled among all students that used Automated Feedback within that course.
+Once students have uploaded their work, you will see two different overviews.
+The criteria overview shows how well each requirement was fulfilled among all students that used Automated Feedback within that course.

 The students overview provides you with information on how well each student did, and what feedback Automated Feedback provided them.
-If students have objected to any feedback, a suggestion will have changed to contested.
+If students have marked any feedback received as incorrect, a suggestion provided by the system will have changed to contested.

 You can also enter the document of the student to view the feedback that has been given.
-This can be done by clicking on either the “submission title” or the “passing percentage results circle”.
+This can be done by clicking on either the submission title or on the passing percentage results circle.

 Within the document, you can see the feedback the student has received in the same way he or she will see it.
-If a student has disagreed with the feedback provided, he or she can “object to feedback”.
+If a student has disagreed with the feedback provided, he or she can “mark feedback as incorrect”.
 In this case, the feedback item will automatically change from suggestion to contested.
 The comment will be displayed at the respective feedback item for you and the student.